 What foods are bad for varicose veins?

-If you have varicose veins, please avoid eating sugary and salty food items as well as refined carbohydrates.
-You should also avoid alcoholic beverages and fried food items.
+If you have varicose veins, you may need to avoid eating sugary and salty food items and refined carbohydrates.
+You should also avoid alcoholic beverages and fried food products.

 What is the most effective treatment for varicose veins?